Shreya-333/text-changer/README.md

-# Text Changer
+# Text Changer 🖊️

-A simple webpage that changes the heading text on button click.
-Built with basics of HTML, CSS, and JavaScript.
+This is a simple webpage that changes the heading text when you click a button.
+It uses basic **HTML, CSS, and JavaScript DOM manipulation**.

+## 🧠 How it Works
+When you click the button, a JavaScript function changes the content of a heading using `getElementById` and `innerText`.

+## 🔗 Demo
+Right now it's only on GitHub.
+You can also host it on GitHub Pages!